AnonymousSubmission3811/DFRec/README.md

 - Other common packages listed in `environment.yaml`

 ## Datesets
-The datasets and related documents for data processing can be accessed at the following link: https://pan.baidu.com/s/1Ye6Gfeb45pVwZr4WOhdvtA?pwd=et41 code: et41
+The datasets and related documents for data processing can be accessed at the following link: https://drive.google.com/drive/folders/1JApAH9xT6nTNRdu_w2boq3vHj0N9FSwh?usp=sharing

 Please download them and store them in a folder called datasets.